TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

    attribute to be supplied to the Option constructor.

 "typed" actions
-   actions that take a value from the command line and expect it to be of a certain type; or rather, a string that can be converted to a certain type.
+   actions that take a value kutoka the command line and expect it to be of a certain type; or rather, a string that can be converted to a certain type.
    These options require a :attr:`~Option.type` attribute to the Option constructor.